 Edfu temple is the most impressive one among all Nile temples between Luxor and Aswan.
-It is located in Edfu, which is located 60 km north of Aswan on the west bank of the Nile River in Upper Egypt.
-It’s will be amazing to visit this temple during your Nile cruise.
+It is located in Edfu city, which is located 60 km north of Aswan on the west bank of the Nile River in Upper Egypt.
 It was established during the Ptolemaic Kingdom between 237 and 57 BC.
 Edfu temple was the center of the cult of a triad of gods.
 Edfu city was known in the Greek documents as, “Apollopolis Magna”.
 The reason behind this was that Horus was identified by the Greeks with their god Apollo.
 Edfu flourished a lot in the ancient era and the most important touristic landmark in it is Edfu Temple.
 It dates back to the Ptolemaic period.
 Here are all the information need to know before visiting Edfu temple:

 The History of Edfu Temple

 The construction work of Edfu temple began about 237 B.C during the reign of Ptolemy III and it was finished during the reign of Ptolemy IV in 57 B.C.
 The temple’s construction and its additions took about 180 years.
 It consists of the Mamisi, which is the house of divine birth and it consists of an entrance, a chapel, and a court.
 Its walls are decorated and they show the divine birth of Horus.

 It consisted of a pillared hall, two transverse halls, and a barque sanctuary surrounded by chapels.
 Many of the temple’s carved reliefs were razed by followers of the Christian faith, which came to dominate Egypt.
 Throughout the centuries, Edfu temple has been buried under the desert sands to the depth of 12 meters.
 The temple pylons were identified by the French expeditions in 1798.
 The French Egyptologist Auguste Mariette began to free the temple from the sands in 1860.
 Edfu temple is a great example of the Egyptian temples because of its archeological significance.